webmeier/learnjs/outlines/outline5.md

     3. JavaScript Promises
     4. The Fetch API
     7. Hands on: building a loading indicator
-    8. Hands on: building a twitter feed
+    8. Hands on: building a twitter feed/instagram
     9. Hands on: building a Google Maps component
     10. Hands on: improving autocomplete
     11. Hands on: improving the tooltip